OUR PRESIDENT - Dr Mark Roman

 We feel that it is very special place, with historic meeting rooms and lovely gardens, in the heart of our beautiful city.

 We have a great range of topics and speakers; covering, as they do, a range of subjects and bringing a wealth of expertise to the Society.

 York Medical Society is one of the oldest in the country and it continues to thrive.

 Our fortnightly meetings are relaxed, informative and fun.

-There is the opportunity to share a glass of wine before and perhaps a meal afterwards with colleagues and friends both old and new.
-Then there is always the opportunity to join our Wine Society.
+There is the opportunity to share refreshments before and perhaps a meal afterwards with colleagues and friends both old and new.

-It is an environment removed from the workplace, and a rare opportunity to socialize across specialities in relaxed surroundings whether at one of the meetings or just to call in whilst in York.
+It is an environment removed from the workplace, and a rare opportunity to socialize across specialties and ages in relaxed surroundings.

 We welcome those who have lived and worked in York for some time, as well as those new to the area who wish to get to know more about the people and place.